RCOSDP/weko/docs/community/governance.rst

 Governance
 ==========
-Invenio is governed by CERN for the benefit of the community.
-CERN strives to make Invenio a collaborative, open and transparent project to ensure that everyone can contribute and have their say on the directions of the project.
+WEKO3 is governed by National Institute of Informatics for the benefit of the community.
+National Institute of Informatics strives to make WEKO3 a collaborative, open and transparent project to ensure that everyone can contribute and have their say on the directions of the project.

-Invenio governance is in general informal and we try to strike a balance between processes and agreed upon standards vs. the wild west where everyone do as they see fit.
+WEKO3 governance is in general informal and we try to strike a balance between processes and agreed upon standards vs. the wild west where everyone do as they see fit.
 The governance model is intended to allow that people progressively take larger and larger responsibilities with support from the